harshil-darji/harshil-darji/README.md

 </div>

-### <div align="center">I'm Harshil, a full-stack developer 👨‍💻</div>
+### <div align="center">I'm Harshil, a guy living in the cloud world! 👨‍💻</div>

-- 🔭 I’m currently working on getting a job! :D
+- 🔭 I’m currently working at Amazon Web Services (AWS) :D

-- 🌱 I’m currently sharpening my data structures.
+- 🌱 I am also working on my Master's project.

 - ❓ Ask me about anything related to MERN stack.